-The core of CWS courses were five-week sessions, one evening per week, of which there are 3 levels: The Basics, Intermediate (“The Varietals” and “The Countries”) and Advanced (“The Regions”).
+The core of CWS courses were five-week sessions, one evening per week, of which there are 3 levels: The Basics, Intermediate (“The Varietals” and “The Countries”), and Advanced (“The Regions”).
 In addition, they offered numerous seminars that are one evening only.
-Our regularly scheduled courses and seminars are open to anyone with an interest in wine, from the simply curious to the seriously devoted as well as to those in the trade.
+Our regularly scheduled courses and seminars are open to anyone interested in wine, from the simply curious to the seriously devoted and those in the trade.

 Fegan founded the Chicago Wine School in the mid-1970s.
 He had taught dozens, perhaps hundreds, of beginning, intermediate and advanced wine-tasting courses.
-He wrote extensively on the subject, including a number of columns in the Chicago Tribune.
+He wrote extensively on the subject, including several columns in the Chicago Tribune.
 He also is the author of the book “Vineyards and Wineries of America.”

 Carol Mighton Haddix, the former Chicago Tribune food editor, said Fegan was “the person in Chicago if you wanted to learn about wine.
 His classes were phenomenal.
 He knew so much about the subject.”